An American Woman in Kashmir

 But this time, as I prepare to pay for airfare, something grips me and I tell my wife Linda there is something on my mind and I want to lay it out for her in a pragmatic way, without sounding like I have something to sell.
 I am thinking she should consider accompanying me.
 As usual, Kashmir Family Aid will pay none of the travel costs: I will pay all expenses, airfare and otherwise, out of my own pocket.
 We will leave in two weeks.
 I tell her we would be in Muzaffarabad, the capital of AJK and the epicenter of the quake, for the one year anniversary ceremonies on October 8th.
 President Musharraf will speak.
 Then we would spend a week in the region personally distributing the $20,000 I had raised.
 The money would go to widows, destitute women and schools in Muzaffarabad and in remote areas.

-I tell her I don’t expect her to go but feel I should at least give her the option.
+I tell her I don’t expect her to go but should at least give her the option.
 And then I ask myself: If she decides to go due to my encouragement, does that make me a bad husband, a husband too cavalier about the welfare of his wife?

 And, an upside: she should know that there are women in Kashmir whom we will help who have never laid eyes on a western woman; that there will be silent yet powerful woman-to-woman bonds made despite the cultural and language barriers.
 And I tell her the children will do nothing less than steal your heart.
 Trust me, I tell her.